 If you are looking for a more economical option, Mr. Coffee Claredale has a stainless steel whistling tea kettle.
 Cheap and cheerful.
 It has all the basic necessities of any kettle in any home.
 It has a flip-spout for pouring water with easy and safety.
 This is a very recommendable ‘beginner’ kettle.
 See it listed here at Amazon.
 Just beware – hand wash only, this kettle is not dishwasher safe.

 Fino Pour Over Coffee and Tea Kettle

 For a slightly different aesthetic feel, Fino offers the Pour Over Coffee and Tea Kettle.
 The shape of the pour spout is more narrow than the traditional style of tea kettle.
 This produces a finer and more accurate pour when serving.
 You will not miss a drop.
 This kettle does not whistle, which to some, may be a bonus (not everyone loves the sound of screaming water).
 Find the Fino here at Amazon.

 Alessi 9091 Tea Kettle

 Want to go really high-end?
 The Alessi 9091 is one of the best of the best.
 The bottom of the kettle is made of magnetic steel which diffuses heat in a more efficient manner.
 This product has all the bells and whistles; literally.
 The central mechanism of this product allows the vapors to exit its brass spout and create an even pleasant, nostalgic tone.
 It’s not the most economical option, but talk about impressing your friends!
 Sound good?
-See it here.
+See it here at Amazon.

 No more microwaving water!
 And don’t be caught off guard.
 Whether you drink ten cups of tea a day or entertain the occasional guest, a stainless steel tea kettle is a must-have in every household.